When the Document Does Not Say How to Divide

 Why the Default Method Matters

-The difference between distribution methods can significantly change who receives what.
-Under per capita at each generation, surviving descendants in the closest generation each get an equal share.
-Any remaining shares from deceased members in that generation are pooled and divided equally among the next generation of descendants.
+The method used can change who gets what.
+Under per capita at each generation, descendants in the closest living generation each get an equal share.

-This default rule applies only when the document does not specify a method.
-If a will or trust explicitly states "per stirpes" or "equally among my children," those instructions control.
-The statute is a gap-filler, not an override.
-For families with multiple generations of beneficiaries, specifying the distribution method in the document avoids any ambiguity about how shares are calculated.
+This default rule applies only when the document does not name a method.
+If a will or trust says "per stirpes" or "equally among my children," those instructions control.